marmelab/react-admin/docs/FilteringTutorial.md

 ```
 {% endraw %}

+**Tip**: Notice we have set the `clickable` prop on the `<Chip>`.
+This is an accessibility good practice.
+Indeed this allows the element to be focusable, and hence allows to remove the filter using only the keyboard.

 **Tip**: It's currently not possible to use two quick filters for the same source.

 ## The `<FilterList>` Sidebar